tsujamin/digi-approval/casestudy/case-study.md

 We initialy approached the technical side of things in general terms:
  + We firstly settled on the idea of a workflow engine, after briefly toying with an enhanced Smart Forms system and a Finite State Machine solution.
  + Because we had existing expertise in development in the team, we built an open source stack around technologies we already knew and trusted.
- + Due to the short time frame of the competition, we satisfied ourselves that the bulk of the project could be built by composing existing open source components.
+ + Due to the short time frame of the competition, we verified that the bulk of the project could be built by composing existing open source components.

 Once we satisfied ourselves that we could deliver, we proceeded to pitch our concept.